-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis and the required supplementary information, as presented in the table of contents, be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, reconciliation of claims liabilities by type of contract, notes to the required supplementary information, claims development information, schedule of SELF's proportionate share of the net pension liability, and the schedule of SELF's contributions on pages 3-8 and 29-34, be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audits of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Accompanying Information
+Other Information

 Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise SELF's basic financial statements.
-The accompanying information section, as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The combining financial statements are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The accompanying information section is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The combining financial statements are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the accompanying information section is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the combining financial statements are fairly stated, in all material respects, in relation to the basic financial statements as a whole.